SaulRuizS/PyPong/README.md

 # PyPong
 Classic pong game coded in Python.
-Only one player vs CPU for the moment.
+Only one player vs CPU.

 ## Usage
 Press the UP and DOWN keyboard arrows to move the player.